davenkin/andy-springboot-sample/README.md

 decisions.
 Each ADR is stored in the `ADRs` directory and follows a specific format.
 Please refer to [What is ADR](ADRs/000_what_is_adr.md) for more detail.

-## Sample code for consistent coding practices
+## Sample implementation code

-- The `src/test/java/deviceet/sample` folder contains various common coding practices that should be followed when implementing your own features.
+- The `src/test/java/deviceet/sample` folder contains various common coding practices that should be followed when writing your own code.
 Please refer to [sample code introduction](src/test/java/deviceet/sample/sample-code-introduction.md) for more detail.

 ## Top level business entities